coleifer/peewee/docs/peewee/api.rst

         Execute statements in a savepoint using either a context manager or decorator.
 If an error is raised inside the wrapped block, the savepoint will be rolled back, otherwise statements are committed when exiting.
 Like :py:meth:`~Database.transaction`, a savepoint can also be explicitly rolled-back or committed by calling :py:meth:`~savepoint.rollback` or :py:meth:`~savepoint.commit`.
+If you manually commit or roll back, a new savepoint **will not** be created.

         Savepoints can be thought of as nested transactions.